 Your budget for your RV’s tank heaters is important.
 While there aren’t too many products on the market so your average cost will be almost the same no matter what, there are certain factors that help with saving some funds.

-For example, choosing tank heaters that run on DC power rather than AC power are occasionally less expensive.
+For example, choosing tank heaters that run on DC power rather than AC power is occasionally less expensive.
 Plus, choosing the right size to fit your tanks could help you save a few bucks when you would otherwise buy a heating pad that’s too large for your rig!

-While it does vary depending on the size of your tanks and number of pads needed, the average budget for purchasing RV holding tank heaters ranges from $100-$500.
+While it does vary depending on the size of your tanks and the number of pads needed, the average budget for purchasing RV holding tank heaters ranges from $100-$500.
 It all depends on how many pads you anticipate needing and what power option you are hoping for, as well as the potential installation fees should you not be installing these yourself.

 There are three primary tanks of liquid found on RVs: your gray water tank, your black water tank, and your fresh water tank.
 While the locations of these tanks vary, if you plan to camp in cold weather it is recommended that all of these tanks are heated.